Jshulgach/ArUco_Pose_Estimation/README.md

     ```

 3. **Pose Estimation**
     Run `3_main.py` to begin running the pose estimation for each ArUCo marker detected.
 This is done in real-time for each frame obtained from the webcam feed.
+FYI, you can [generate your own](https://chev.me/arucogen/).
     ```bash
     python 3_main.py
     ```